vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

    automatically move the agreements without the user's consent to enter agreements with the new orgno.
    The users may need to enter new agreements with the new orgno.
-4. If the merchant wants to move agreements between two independent orgnos (not owned by a parent orgno), splits or fissions out a new orgno, is merged with another orgno, is acquired by another orgno,
+* If the merchant wants to move agreements between two independent orgnos (not owned by a parent orgno), splits out a new orgno, is merged with another orgno, is acquired by another orgno, etc.:
-   etc:
    Vipps may *_not_* be able to help.
    The users have entered agreements with an orgno, and Vipps may not be able to automatically move the agreements without the user's consent to enter